 \subsection{Slicing Engine}

-Slicing Engine (\textcircled{B}) is the back-end of SliceViz, responsible for performing static analysis on APKs and generating dependence graphs.
+Slicing Engine (\textbf{\textcircled{B}}) is the back-end of SliceViz, responsible for performing static analysis on APKs and generating dependence graphs.

 The Slicing Engine is a command-line tool implemented in Java.
 It is built on top of Jicer~\cite{jicer}, a static program slicer that works with Jimple, an intermediate representation of Java code.
-Jicer is tailored to address Android-specific challenges, such as the absence of a main method, extensive use of callbacks and inter-component communication~\cite{jicer}.
+Jicer is tailored to address Android-specific challenges, such as the absence of a main method, extensive use of callbacks, and inter-component communication~\cite{jicer}.
 The Slicing Engine uses Jicer's functionality to statically construct an application dependence graph (ADG) from the APK, preserving control and data dependencies in the source code~\cite{slicingSDG}.
-It introduces its own algorithm to match method signatures from the ADG with the \textit{identifier dataset} (\textbf{B.1}), labeling privacy-relevant data sources in the code.
+It introduces its own algorithm to match method signatures from the ADG with the \textit{Identifier Dataset} (\textbf{B.1}), labeling privacy-relevant data sources in the code.
 Once labeled, the Slicing Engine uses Jicer’s slicing component to perform forward slicing on the ADG, starting from the identified privacy-relevant data sources.
 This process yields forward slices representing the code components reachable from all labeled privacy-relevant data sources.
 Finally, the Slicing Engine adds its own functionality to automatically label pseudonymization methods and other privacy-relevant methods within the sliced ADG using a privacy-relevant libraries dataset ({\textbf{B.2}).
 It stores the sliced ADGs as text files, facilitating further analysis.

-When the \textit{Java view} is enabled through the user interface (cf.~Figure~\ref{fig:slicevizhome}), SliceViz triggers the Slicing Engine to execute custom transformations on the sliced ADGs.
-These transformations remove intermediate Jimple-specific nodes, reduce graph size and complexity, and convert Jimple nodes into more readable, Java-like representations to improve comprehension for developers.
-The transformed graphs present semantically correct Java-like statements (cf.~Figure~\ref{fig:javaview}) instead of raw Jimple statements (cf.~Figure~\ref{fig:roidsecslice}), enabling developers to work effectively without needing prior Jimple knowledge.
+When the \textit{Java View} is enabled through the user interface, SliceViz triggers the Slicing Engine to execute custom transformations on the sliced ADGs.
+These transformations remove intermediate Jimple-specific nodes, reduce graph size and complexity, and convert Jimple nodes into more readable, Java-like representations to improve program comprehension.
+The transformed graphs present semantically correct Java-like statements (cf.~\Cref{fig:second}) instead of raw Jimple statements (cf.~\Cref{fig:first}), enabling developers to work effectively without needing prior Jimple knowledge.